 9 See 5 Francis Newton Thorpe, The Federal and State Constitutions 3097 (1909; reprint 1993) ("Thorpe").
 The clause was added at the suggestion of James Wilson, who had been a delegate to both the federal constitutional convention and the Pennsylvania ratifying convention.
 Pennsylvania adopted its first state constitution in 1776.
 In 1789, the state legislature called a convention to draft a new charter.
 See generally Joseph S. Foster, The Politics of Ideology: The Pennsylvania Constitutional Convention of 1789-1790, 59 Penn Hist.
 122 (1992).
-The convention met for three months, offered its draft constitution for popular discussion, then met again to finalize the document.
-The initial draft upon which the convention's first session based its discussions used the phrase "the party convicted" in its impeachment judgment clause See Minutes of the Convention of the Commonwealth of Pennsylvania, Which Commenced at Philadelphia, on Tuesday the Twenty-fourth Day of November, in the Year of Our Lord One Thousand Seven Hundred and Eighty-nine, for the Purpose of Reviewing, and if They See Occasion, Altering and Amending, the Constitution of this State 39-40 (1789).
+The convention met for three months, offered its draft constitution for popular discussions used the phrase "the party convicted" in its impeachment judgment clause See Minutes of the Convention of the Commonwealth of Pennsylvania, Which Commenced at Philadelphia, on Tuesday the Twenty-fourth Day of November, in the Year of Our Lord One Thousand Seven Hundred and Eighty-nine, for the Purpose of Reviewing, and if They See Occasion, Altering and Amending, the Constitution of thus State 39-40 (1789).
 The convention approved that language and included it in the document circulated for popular discussion See id, at 64, 96-97, 130.
 When the convention re-convened, Wilson moved successfully to change the language to "the party, whether convicted or acquitted," and that change survived a later challenge by a very lopsided vote.
 See id at 155 (Wilson motion and approval without division), 175 (rejection of motion to strike the amended sentence rejected 51-7).

-10 See also Ariz Const art 7, pt 2, §2, Cal.
+10 See also Ariz Const art 7, pl 2, §2, Cal.
 Const art IV, §18 ("but the person convicted or acquitted remains subject to criminal punishment according to law"), Colo.
 Const. art.
 XIII, §2; Fla.
 Const. art.
-III, §17 ("conviction or acquittal shall not affect the civil or criminal responsibility of the officer"); III Const art.
+III, §17 ("conviction or acquittal shall not affect the civil or criminal responsibility of the officer"); Ill Const art.
 IV, §14; Iowa Const art III, §20; Me Const art.
 III, §7; Mont Const art.
 V, §13, Nev Const art.
-7, §2; N M Const art IV, §36; N.D.
+7, §2; NM Const art IV, §36; N.D.
 Const. art.
 XI, §10; S D Const. art.
 XVI, §3; Utah Const. art.
 VI, §19; Wash.
 Const. art.
 V, §2; Wyo.
 Const §18

-11 See infra 121-22 & n.25.
+13 See infra 121-22 & n.25.